iommirocks/iommi/docs/howto.rst

     )

-The thing to remember is that the basic namespace is dict with key value pairs that gets projected out into the HTML, but there are two special cases for `style` and `class`.
+The thing to remember is that the basic namespace is a dict with key value pairs that gets projected out into the HTML, but there are two special cases for `style` and `class`.
 The example above will result in the following attributes on the field tag:

 .. code:: html